svn2github/dotnetzip/Readme.txt

 for Zip files.
 Using this library, you can write .NET applications that read and write zip-format files.

+There is a versiono of this library available for the .NET Compact Framework, too.

 The Zip Format
 ---------------------------------